The Demise of Anita & Bell Punch

 Metric Group Ltd can thus trace a root to the Original Bell Punch Company and holds the certificate of incorporation of the company signed in July 1878.
 The Bell Punch Company and Control Systems Ltd still remain as listed UK companies today, albeit dormant."

 Only a small number of companies in the calculator business survived the plummeting prices of the mid-1970s.
-These included Casio, Sharp, and Texas Instruments, which had huge world-wide sales of quality calculators, and could survive on a small profit from hundreds of thousands of machines sold.
+These include Casio, Sharp, and Texas Instruments, which had huge world-wide sales of quality calculators, and could survive on a small profit from hundreds of thousands of machines sold.
 Hewlett Packard survived in the calculator market by selling smaller quantities of high-quality, highly specified machines, which had a larger profit margin.

 Text & photographs copyright © 2002 - 2017 Nigel Tout, except where noted otherwise.